OUIGO

 A tool for PM

-Designed for product managers, it emphasizes a strategic mindset over pure UX practice.
+This method emphasizes a strategic mindset over pure UX practice.
+It's focused on product strategy rather than design execution.

 Frame